INFO-450-550-Artificial-Intelligence/Course_Project_Template/README.md

 - `pip install -r requirements.txt`

 ### Step 1: Clone the Repository
-Clone this repository to your local machine:
+Click the green "Use this template" button in the upper right, and create your own copy of the repository.
+Next, clone your new repository to your local machine:
 ```
 git clone <your_repo>
 ```